supercollider/learn/src/cookbook/src/chapter_1.md

     ~player = pat1.play;
 });
 )

+//output:

+The pattern produces a duration of 0.782435297966 with instrument default midi note is set to a Function (this should be wrong because midinote is not known yet) The pattern produces a duration of 0.40264010429382 with instrument default midi note is set to a Function (this should be wrong because midinote is not known yet) ...
 ```

 Try to move \\midinote before \\myfunnykey in the previous example and observe the difference in